MichaelStrojny/QDF/README.md

 # QuDiffuse

 QuDiffuse implements the quantum-assisted diffusion model described in `paper.tex`.
 The autoencoder maps images to binary latent codes.
 A Deep Belief Network (DBN) is trained using Contrastive Divergence to model these codes.
-Denoising is cast as a QUBO problem solved with `dwave-neal` during sampling.
+Denoising is formulated as a QUBO and solved with D-Wave's `dwave-neal` simulated annealer.
+After annealing, a small tabu search refines the solution and large QUBOs are automatically partitioned into subproblems when necessary.

 ## Requirements
 ```